ricmars/design-components/README.md

       "versions": [
         // Array of available versions for this package {
-          "platformVersion": "xx.x.x" /* Compatibility with Pega Platform version (e.g., "23.1.0" or "23.1") - Could be a comma separated list like "8.8,23.1,...*/,
+          /* Compatibility with Pega Platform version (e.g., "23.1.0" or "23.1") - Could be a comma separated list like "8.8,23.1,...*/
+          "platformVersion": "xx.x.x",
           "latestVersion": "x.x.x", // Latest version of this package (e.g., "1.0.1")
           "updateDate": "YYYY-MM-DD", // Date when package was last updated "binaries": [
             // Array of downloadable binary files - You should have at least one entry in the array {
-              "name": "binary-name", // Name of the binary ("MAIN" is required - you can include other types of binaries) */ "url": "binary-url" // URL to download the binary file }
+              // Name of the binary ("MAIN" is required - you can include other types of binaries) */ "name": "binary-name",
+              "url": "binary-url" // URL to download the binary file }
           ],
           "documentation": [
             // Array of documentation resources
             {
+              /* Name of the documentation ("README" is required for documentation - you can include other types of documentations) */
+              "name": "doc-name",
-              "name": "doc-name" /* Name of the documentation ("README" is required for documentation - you can include other types of documentations) */, "url": "doc-url" /* URL to access the documentation - could be from this repo or from a different domain */ }
+              "url": "doc-url" /* URL to access the documentation - could be from this repo or from a different domain */ }
           ]